- Darjeeling Himalayan Railway

 Take a ride on the UNESCO-listed toy train through the Darjeeling hills.

-Explore the picturesque hill station of Darjeeling, surrounded by tea plantations.
+Explore the picturesque hill station of Darjeeling, surrounded by mountains and tea plantations.

 - Mullick Ghat flower market